-Dr Lucy Shapiro (Aged 64)
+Dr Lucy Shapiro (Aged 64) Appointed on 23rd May 2000

 Non-Executive Director.
 Dr Shapiro was formerly a Non-Executive Director of SmithKline Beecham plc.
 She is Ludwig Professor of Cancer Research in the Department of Developmental Biology and Director of the Beckman Center for Molecular and Genetic Medicine at the Stanford University School of Medicine and a Non-Executive Director of Anacor Pharmaceuticals, Inc. She holds a PhD in molecular biology from Albert Einstein College of Medicine.